pzemtsov/pzemtsov.github.io/_posts/2014-06-04-fast-e1-de-multiplexing-in-C-using-sse-avx.md

 To keep it shorter, I'll use the last option.
 I'll only write the unrolled code where the compiler doesn't do the job, and the code will only be available in the repository, except for this one.
-[I'll show the unrolled version of `Read4_Write4` here as an example]({{ site.REPO-E1-C }}/commit/e38a2ae84e5a73c6e18d3da9ecd4e1749643ddf9).
+I'll show the unrolled version of `Read4_Write4` here as an example (the full code is [here]({{ site.REPO-E1-C }}/commit/e38a2ae84e5a73c6e18d3da9ecd4e1749643ddf9)):

 {% highlight C++ %}
 class Read4_Write4_Unroll : public Demux